swedenconnect/technical-framework/ELN-0613 - Signature Activation Protocol.md

 - The signer agrees to sign the data to be signed.
 - The correct signing key for this signer and this instance of signing is properly identified.

-The federated signing model does not use pre-stored signing keys.
-Instead, a new signing key is generated upon each request and after receiving the SAD.
-This particular use-case is recognised by prEN 419 241-1 [[RSIG-PP-1](#rsig-pp-1)] and prEN 419 241-2 [[RSIG-PP-2](#rsig-pp-2)], which under these conditions allows that the signature key reference is implicit and derived from the signer's identity.
-For this particular implementation of the SAP the following data is included in the SAD:
+The federated signing model does not use pre-assigned signing keys.
+Instead, a new signing key is generated for each sign request then permanently deleted.
+This particular use-case is recognised by prEN 419 241-1 [[RSIG-PP-1](#rsig-pp-1)] and prEN 419 241-2 [[RSIG-PP-2](#rsig-pp-2)], which under these conditions allows the signature key reference to be implicit and derived from the signer's identity.
+For the present implementation of the SAP the following data is included in the SAD:

 - The signer's identity
 - Information about how the signer was authenticated and by who